ssanuj/qudo_challenge/README.md

 $ pip install -r requirements.txt

 Then make migrations:

 $ python manage.py makemigrations

 $ python manage.py migrate
 You can now run the development server:

 $ python manage.py runserver

+You can create a superuser to have access to the django admin.

+$ python manage.py createsuperuser

+add the username and passowrd at the prompt.

 Copy and paste the following url: